Syncytiotrophoblast: Function

+High-magnification H&E micrograph of a chorionic villus at term, showing its coverage by a continuous multinucleated syncytiotrophoblast, including a focal aggregation of syncytial nuclei termed a syncytial knot.
+A rounded cell immediately beneath the syncytiotrophoblast is labeled as a possible cytotrophoblast; cytotrophoblasts are sparse and discontinuous at term and may be difficult to identify.

-It is the outer layer of the trophoblasts and actively invades the uterine wall, during implantation, rupturing maternal capillaries and thus establishing an interface between maternal blood and embryonic extracellular fluid, facilitating passive exchange of material between the mother and the embryo.
+The syncytiotrophoblast is the outer layer of the trophoblasts and actively invades the uterine wall during implantation, rupturing maternal capillaries and thus establishing an interface between maternal blood and embryonic extracellular fluid, facilitating passive exchange of material between the mother and the embryo.

 The syncytial property is important since the mother's immune system includes white blood cells that are able to migrate into tissues by "squeezing" in between cells.
 If they were to reach the fetal side of the placenta, many foreign proteins would be recognized, triggering an immune reaction.
 However the syncytium acts as a giant cell so there are no gaps for immune cells to migrate through.

 One way in which it accomplishes this task is by suppressing the expression of immunity-related genes HLA-A and HLA-B, which are classically known to be expressed by all nucleated cells.
 These genes normally express the MHC-I ligand that acts as a major binding mechanism for T-cells.
 By decreasing the translation of these gene products, the syncytiotrophoblast reduces the chances of an attack by the maternal immune system mediated by T-cells.

 The syncytiotrophoblast secretes progesterone and leptin in addition to human chorionic gonadotropin (hCG) and human placental lactogen (HPL). hCG prevents degeneration of the corpus luteum, and signals the corpus luteum to continue progesterone secretion.
 From this point on, the corpus luteum is called the corpus luteum graviditatis.
 Progesterone serves to maintain the integrity of the uterine lining and, until the syncytiotrophoblast is mature enough to secrete enough progesterone to support pregnancy (in the fourth month of embryonic development), it is aided by the corpus luteum graviditatis.